Cajac/picoCTF-Writeups/picoMini_by_redpwn/Reverse_Engineering/not_crypto.md

 read(0, ^C0x5568ba8156b0, 1024)           = ?
 ERESTARTSYS (To be restarted if SA_RESTART is set)
 strace: Process 63993 detached
 ```

-But no new information from that unfortunately.
+No new information from that unfortunately.

 ### Decompile the file in Ghidra